 FIVE KEY PRACTICES – HOW WE DO PROGRAMMING

 We specify.
 Writing a computer program is first and foremost stating what you want the computer to do in an understandable way*.
 Therefore, one of the most important practices when learning to program is the practice of specification.
 This means explaining and specifying what we want a program to do, and how we want it to do it.
 Sometimes, we focus mostly on what the program should do—what output or behavior we expect.
 Other times, we pay more attention to how to build that behavior—what steps the program should follow.
-In all cases explaining what and how is at the heart of programming.
+In all cases, explaining what and how is at the heart of programming.

 We test and debug.
-When we have an idea for part of a program, we usually try it out on its own before adding it into the larger project.
+When we have an idea for part of a program, we usually try it out on its own before adding it to the larger project.
 This helps us check if it works as expected.

 Writing code in a precise syntax is not easy, and dealing with complex logical structures is sometimes even harder.
 So, we make mistakes.
 Everyone does.
 Often.
 Making mistakes and fixing them is a normal and important part of programming.
 When trying to figure out what’s wrong, we localize the problem by isolating the parts we think might be causing the issue.
-By doing this, we can test, correct our mistakes and improve our program step by step.
+By doing this, we can test, correct our mistakes, and improve our program step by step.

-We organize our thinking about programs in layers distinguishing 1) data, 2) computation and 3) interaction.
+We organize our thinking about programs in layers, distinguishing 1) data, 2) computation, and 3) interaction.
 In a program that asks the user to type their name on the screen and then responds by generating a friendly message like “Hello, Morten!”
 The interaction layer is just this – you write your name and receive a personalized greeting.
 The data layer consists of the text string “Morten Misfeldt” that I provide in the input field and the computational layer is somehow able to fetch out my first name from this text string and provide it as input for the greeting that the program responds with.

 These three layers—data, computation, and interaction—are distinct but closely connected.
 Keep these three layers in mind, and it will help you organize your thinking about the programs you are building.

-We document, modulize and reuse our code.
+We document, modularize, and reuse our code.
 When you're just starting out, you might write simple programs from scratch or edit examples your teacher gives you.
-But quickly, you’ll discover that programming is a cumulative process—programs grow over time, when you work with them.
+But quickly, you’ll discover that programming is a cumulative process—programs grow over time when you work with them.
 In professional software development, programs often contain thousands of lines of code.
 Keeping track of changes and understanding what each part does is essential.
 But even in your first real project, you'll see the benefits of organizing and documenting your code.

 If you’ve already written something that works for a particular task, then use it again for similar problems.
-When you do that, you will end up thinking about not only the specific problem you are engaged in (say creating a red box with the text “No” on the screen) but rather thinking about the type of problem that you work on (e.g. creating a colored textbox on the screen).
+When you do that, you will end up thinking about not only the specific problem you are engaged in (say, creating a red box with the text “No” on the screen) but rather thinking about the type of problem that you work on (e.g., creating a colored textbox on the screen).
 This way of thinking saves time, reduces errors, and helps you think more clearly about how your whole program fits together.